Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 contains branch copies and ``/tags`` contains tag copies of your source code that generally correspond to a given release.

-If you expect your SYS\_PRODUCT\_NAME project to manage several software deliverables that are managed independently one from each other, then it is often a good idea to first create top-level directories that carry the name of the sub-project and under each of these directories repeat
+If you expect your |SYSPRODUCTNAME| project to manage several software deliverables that are managed independently one from each other, then it is often a good idea to first create top-level directories that carry the name of the sub-project and under each of these directories repeat